 In my experience, a good agent is a bit like a good love relationship: when it works, life is better for BOTH of you while you’re in the relationship.
 When it’s bad, your self-esteem goes down the tube and you waste a lot of time in self-doubt and confusion.

-So follow your gut, ask lots of questions and before you sign on with a particular agent, do your research, and try to talk to an author they’ve repped.
+So follow your gut, ask lots of questions particularly around similar books they’ve sold, and before you sign on with a particular agent, try to talk to an author they’ve repped.
+And please, follow up!!
+Don’t leave it six months when you haven’t heard from them.

 Lastly, Courtney Maum, author of the fab Before and After The Book Deal, said recently in a workshop that you’re not really an author until you’ve had to fire an agent.